What vitamins and minerals can help your immune system?

 Well, certain immune cells such as phagocytes and T-cells need vitamin C to carry out their essential tasks.
 These cells are important because they help to destroy invading bacteria and viruses.

 Vitamin C also has a protective function within the respiratory system, helping to keep your cells and tissues strong and healthy.
-It’s also a potent antioxidant, which is important because many toxins such as pollution, chemical fumes and cigarette smoke enter your body through the respiratory system.
+On top of this, it is a potent antioxidant, which is important because many toxins such as pollution, chemical fumes and cigarette smoke enter your body through the respiratory system.
 In fact, smokers are very likely to be deficient in vitamin C because so much is used up trying to protect your system.

 It’s therefore important to keep topped up on vitamin C so your respiratory system doesn’t become damaged, leaving it vulnerable to infection.

-Supplements: Look for a supplement which sources vitamin C from nature.
+Supplements: Look for a supplement such as our Nature C Tablets which sources vitamin C from nature.
 Avoid single large doses, and instead opt for several smaller doses throughout the day.

 Zinc is one of the lesser-known immune-boosting nutrients, but it is incredibly important for a functioning immune system.
 Those deficient in zinc tend to have severely impaired immune function, as well as cognitive problems, decreased testosterone levels and decreased muscle mass, so it’s actually a really important mineral for the whole body!